 The OCD Therapy Clinic is a specialist facility in OCD treatment therapy and OCD in children, offering unique counselling based in Devon, UK.
 It is an intensive management skills programme which has been proven to treat OCD effectively.
 The programme includes Cognitive Behaviour Therapy, Exposure Response Prevention integrating Mindful Awareness and Acceptance and Commitment Therapy.
 These are the main principle theories for successful treatment of OCD.

 Specialist therapy for OCD

 OCD, especially in children is a very highly complex disorder.
 This is because OCD in children can mean they struggle to articulate their thoughts and feelings around their urges and behavior.
 Neurological changes are at work here and it takes an expert to understand the compelling urges and suffering it generates.
 Symptoms of the disorder can lead to depression, panic and high anxiety.
 Without specialist treatment the condition has the capacity to overwhelm the individual to the point of complete entrapment.

 The good news is, although it’s a neurological disorder (affecting the nervous system of the brain) it is also a psychological condition that can be effectively treated with specialist psychological and behavioral therapy.

-The OCD Therapy Clinic has created a specialist intensive course which can be modified to suit the individual’s needs.
+Our OCD Treatment Therapy creates a specialist intensive course which can be modified to suit the individual’s needs.

 The first step to wellness is recognizing that there is something wrong and that you need help.
 However there are plenty of well-meaning therapists and counsellors who believe they know how to help and understand OCD.
 Before engaging in therapy I advise that you ask the therapist some fundament questions first.

 Karen Buckingham MBACP is a registered therapist who has management over her condition and has helped many sufferers regain their lives back.